mchennamartin/codeNotebook/README.md

-***Repository of little code snippets, example scripts, and custom functions that make my life easier***
+**Repository of little code snippets, example scripts, and custom functions that make my life easier**

 **WORK IN PROGRESS.
 Code might be wonky or non-ideal, I'm still new to programming**

-Some may be redundant, some might be available in packages, but these are organized in a way that works for my brain and help make my functions more universal.
+Some may be redundant, some might be available in packages, but these are organized in a way that works for my brain and help make my functions and scripts more universal.

 Table of contents:

-R:
+**R:**

 initializing/packages - installs packages when needed, then loads them into environment.
 Function that takes single input or comma separated input e.g: "limma", or "dplyr, DEseq2, ggplot2, ggpubr, ..."

+plots/boxplots - Base pub-quality boxplot function that can have extra bells and whistles added onto it.